Website Security Audit: How to Protect Your Site From Security Breaches

 - The Sarbanes-Oxley Act (SOX).
 SOX is a United States law that regulates financial record keeping to increase the accuracy of fiscal reporting and to protect investors from fraud.

-A number of webmasters focus on making their websites as interesting as possible but fail to notice security loopholes and vulnerabilities.
+A number of webmasters focus on making their websites as interesting as possible, while others optimize them for maximum performance, but fail to notice security loopholes and vulnerabilities.
 Not equipping a site with sufficient security measures is a bad idea as it may be prone to cyber attacks.
 Therefore, perform regular web security audits to protect your website and manage its vulnerabilities.

 We have discussed the seven steps to perform a security audit.
 That includes regular security scans and software updates, site settings reviews, and making sure your subscriptions are renewed.